BEARR Trust webinars, November 2020

 The following speakers from disability organisations in different parts of the EECCA region shared their experiences of promoting disability rights during the pandemic, the challenges they face, and ideas for future projects:

 - Anna Bitova: Centre for Curative Pedagogics, Russia – an organisation helping children with mental disabilities and autism.
+Presentation.

 Civil Society and Migrant Labour